Post-Baccalaureate OTD Curriculum

 |OTD 791||Doctoral Experience||4|

 All students are responsible for transportation to all fieldwork experiences.
-All students are required to maintain viable health insurance, malpractice insurance, CPR certification and current immunization record according to their fieldwork placement requirements.
+All students are required to maintain viable health insurance, CPR certification and current immunization records according to their fieldwork placement requirements.
 A fieldwork site may have additional requirements as part of its affiliation agreement such as background checks and site-specific mandatory in-services.
 Failure to comply with fieldwork requirements may negatively impact a student's ability to participate in fieldwork.
 The department also requires current membership in the American Occupational Therapy Association.

 - CAPSTONE PROJECT: The doctoral capstone project is an opportunity for students to demonstrate in-depth knowledge in occupational therapy and the attainment of all program learning outcomes.
 The project concludes in the production of a scholarly manuscript and oral presentation to the occupational therapy practice community.